HarommelRabbid/RabbidMultiToolVita/README.md

 ### taiHEN Tools
 Manages your plugins on your Vita (like to enable & disable plugins).
 ### File Manager
 Obvious.
 Manages your files.
 It can open images and play music & videos.
 Do note that some audio files may scuff up and play distorted.
 This is a problem in the interpreter itself.
-It can also install .VPKs and edit files.
+It can also install .VPKs, extract .PBPs and edit files.
 The interface might seem a bit familliar if you've used VitaShell (99% did).
 ### Settings
 * Show icons in app list: Enable/disable icon preview in the app list of **App Tools**.
 It's recommended to turn this off as having it on might cause lag/freezing issues and sometimes either a C stack overflow error or a GPU crash.
 * Use custom background